 - Use the structure of the document template document and fill in the content to each section.
 The coding document contains the following information - A short description on what topic is addressed by the training.
 For example: "The training block teaches how to use UPMS.
-After finishing the course, users will be able to add new items to the UPMS service and store/retrieve user profile information to/from the UPMS service.". - 2.
+After finishing the course, users will be able to add new items to the UPMS service and store/retrieve user profile information to/from the UPMS service." - 2.
 A list if common prerequisites for this training block.
 Here, general (non Amigo specific) requirements are listed, e.g. "Requires basic programming skills". - 3.
 A list of Amigo related prerequisites that are needed in order to process the training block.
 Along with the requirement, a recommendation is given how to gain the corresponding knowledge.
 Typically this will be a link to another seminar or training block.
 Example: "The training block requires that the user is familiar with ANS.
 Information about ANS is available from document X. Further, a training block on how to use ANS can be downloaded from Y".

 - 4. A list of recommended training blocks to continue with.
 This shall provide the user with information on how to continue in a most efficient way.
 By following the recommendation the user will eventually have a complete overview over the Amigo middleware. - 5.
 A list of software components that are needed to do the training block.
 Along with the list, a link where to obtain the appropriate components is given. - 6.
 A link to the source code package that is associated to the training blocks (e.g., predefined blocks of code that shall be modified by the user). - 7.
 An introduction to the training block explaining the what is going to be done.
 Further, the introduction explains the features of the Amigo components that are introduced in this training block.
 Please note that not a complete description of a Amigo component is provided here.
 Instead, only the basic information is provided that is needed to proceed with the training block.
 Additional information is given when they are needed to fulfil the assignment. - 8.
 The actual training block that contains the assignments along with a step-by-step explanation of the solution for the basic assignments.
 Note that a detailed step-by-step solution is only provided for the basic assignments.
 For the extended ones only the final solution is explained and also provided as source code. - The actual practical part of each training block shall be separated into several steps.
 Each step should be started by providing additional information about the Amigo component that is going to be used next.
 Instead of providing a complete description of the component, the knowledge about it is extended by revisiting it, i.e. iteratively extending the feature set that is used (spiral approach). - Do not dump long sections of source code to the document.
-Instead show only the relevant sections and point to the source code package that is associated with each training block for further reference. - Whenever useful and possible the coding document shall contain the code for .Net (C#) and OSGi (Java) side-by-side.
-This will allow users to compare both implementation version with each other.
-Further, it will help users that are familiar with one version to learn about the other framework. - Make sure that the files in the source code package are commented sufficiently.
-Further, the package shall contain two files: - README: contains some general information about the provided source code as well as a link to the training block the package belongs to. - INSTALL: instructions of how and where to install the package content.
+Instead show only the relevant sections and point to the source code package that is associated with each training block for further reference. - The tutorial document shall contain sufficient material so that users can run it by their own.
+As a result, the documents can be used as home leaning material that is of use beyond of the actual runtime of the project. - Make sure that the files in the source code package are commented sufficiently.